-The day of my birthday it was a big one.
-I was fifty.
+The day of my birthday was a big one: I was fifty.

-My daughters and I would go shopping, our new baby in tow.
+My daughters and I would go shopping, our new baby too.

-The car with the baby strapped in called for Bella, and brought her to my house.
+Married Daughter with the baby strapped in her car, called for Laura and brought her to my house.
 A big bunch of flowers my girls gave to me.

-Bella chirped up, ‘I was locked in a cell, when I was picked up for drink driving.’
+Laura chirped up, ‘I was locked in a cell when I was picked up for drink driving.’

 Me: ‘I don’t want to hear this.’

-Bella: ‘The policeman was flirting with me.’
-Bella started laughing.
+Laura: ‘The policeman was flirting with me.’
+Laura started laughing.
 We did not.

-Married Daughter: ‘Bella!
-Mum doesn’t want to listen, shut up.’
+Married Daughter: ‘Laura!
+Mum doesn’t want to hear this.
+Shut up.’

-Different departments we shopped, picked up this, put back that.
+We shopped in different department stores.
+We picked up this, we put back that.
 Married Daughter tried on a pair of shoes.
-Bella and I sat close on chairs and waited.
+Laura and I sat close to each other and waited.
 I could smell stale alcohol leak from her skin, a stink I was familiar with: The aroma of an alcoholic.
-I chastised her about her alcohol consumption, a lecture she again ignored.
+I chastised Laura about her alcohol consumption, a lecture she again ignored.

 Married Daughter queued to pay for chosen shoes.
-Bella took her chance, she had me alone, ‘Mum, I’m in debt, I have no money.’
+Laura took her chance, she had me alone, ‘Mum, I’m in debt.
+I have no money.’

 ‘Why’re you telling me?’